pinktank/hello-world/README.md

 # hello-world
-The beginning of a journey to version control software
+The beginning of a journey into version control software

+To cause a change in entropy.